 How To Get Sweat Stains Out Of Hats (5 EASY Methods)

 Have you got a hat that you don't wear anymore because it's stained or discoloured?
-Fear not!
-Whether your hat is black or white, felt or polyester, we're showing you how to get rid of sweat stains.
+We'll show you how to clean hats properly, without ruining their shape, colour or structure.

-Getting rid of annoying stains is such a pain, but removing sweat marks from hats is easier than you might think with a few household cleaning methods.
+Getting rid of annoying stains is such a pain, but removing sweat marks from hats is easier than you might think.
 Keep reading this article to find out how it's done.

 How to find out what material your hat is made from